 A Grand Rapids Community College student won second place in the MWest Challenge student venture competition.

 Mark Tamminga pitched his idea for Mythos Dice, a startup to create bespoke dice that can be designed by Dungeons and Dragons players using an interactive webpage.
 Tamminga won $2,500 for his second-place presentation for a business that would provide high-quality personalized dice for game enthusiasts.

 Through MWest Challenge, students can develop and grow new ventures based on their own ideas.
 This year, teams from nine West Michigan colleges and universities competed for $12,000.
-The competition also includes workshops and opportunities for students to network with investors.
+The competition also includes opportunities for students to network with investors.

-“GRCC helped provide this opportunity.
-I am very grateful to Professor Pereiro for all the help I received from him over the many months preparing for this event.
-I can't wait to compete again at MWest Challenge next year.”
+“GRCC helped provide this opportunity,” Schumaker said.
+“I appreciate Professor Pereiro for all the help I received from him over the many months preparing for this event.
+It was an incredible experience.”

 Pereiro points out that the students' MWest achievements are the culmination of hours of practice and preparation.

-“This is a special accomplishment for our students as they work toward their associate degree,” he said.
-“Jake, Njuguna, Kalyssa and Jana put in the hours necessary to compete against the very best college students in West Michigan – facing juniors, seniors and MBA students from top four-year universities in West Michigan -- and their work and dedication paid off.”
+“Mark, Hunter, Anders, Phat, Austin, Amir and Andrew put in the hours necessary to compete against the very best college students in West Michigan – facing juniors, seniors and MBA students from top four-year universities in West Michigan -- and their work and dedication paid off.”